 According to Investopedia, “While there is no official subprime auto loan rate, it is generally at least triple the prime loan rate, and can even be five times higher.”

 If you have bad credit, your options for getting a credit card will be limited, and you will most likely not be able to get the perks associated with premium credit cards, such as low interest rates, high credit limits, and rewards.
 Credit cards for poor credit may also come with annual or even monthly fees.

 Subprime credit cards often require you to make a deposit with the lender as collateral.
 These cards are known as secured credit cards since they are secured by your deposit, which the lender can keep if you fail to make payments on the card.
 Sometimes, the lender may be willing to switch you to an unsecured card after you have shown a history of consistent on-time payments.

-As we’ve seen with loans for bad credit, credit cards for bad credit, both secured and unsecured, will likely have high interest rates, sometimes as high as 30% or more.
+As we’ve seen with loans for bad credit, credit cards for bad credit, whether they are secured and unsecured, may have high interest rates, sometimes as high as 30% or more.

 Having a bad credit score is expensive.
 It makes getting any kind of credit more difficult and more costly because bad credit lenders tack on high interest rates and fees to compensate for the higher financial risk of poor credit loans.